MMarieSchuckart/Masters_Thesis/analysis/README.md

 # :closed_book: Analysis Scripts for Merle's Master's Thesis
-(last updated: February 8th 2022)
+(last updated: February 10th 2022)

 This repository is used to collect all the scripts I wrote for my Master's thesis.

 &nbsp;

 ## Overview
-This is work in progress.&nbsp;  🐢

 The data that I use to write the scripts right now are from a pilot study with a patient with Parkinson's disease, it's only a single file that ends somewhere in block 1 (so there's quite a bit missing).
 There are no real datasets yet, so I haven't tested my script yet.

 &nbsp;